10 Online Writing Tools That Will Cure Writer’s Block

 6. Tomato Timer

 Now that you’ve rid yourself of all distractions, you can focus on boosting your productivity, and for that, you will need the Pomodoro timer.
+In fact this is one of the most powerful online writing tools out there!

 This tool makes use of the effective Pomodoro Technique, which dictates that you break up your work into smaller segments, between which you will take short breaks.
 These short bursts of work will enable you to stay focused and sharp, making the most out of the time you spend writing.
 It doesn’t work for everybody, but it may be just the thing you need.